PFF Women's League: Teams

 11 teams entered in the inaugural edition.
 At least for the inaugural edition, participating teams paid a registration fee of ₱15 thousand.
 Kaya withdrew mid-season.
 In the 2018 season, there were 10 teams with two being the new additional.
 The succeeding season retained a 10 team roster, with three teams from the previous season deciding not to enter.
+Three teams would not play again but Manila Digger would join for the 2023 season.
+2022 PFF Women's Cup debutants Azzurri also joins the league.